fabsig/GPBoost/docs/Computational_efficiency.rst

 Comments on computational efficiency for GPBoost
 ================================================

-Estimation/training of random effects models and Gaussian process (GP) models, in particular, can be computationally demanding, and this issue translates to the GPBoost algorithm.
+Estimation/training of random effects models and Gaussian process (GP) models, in particular, can be computationally demanding for large data (not just in GPBoost).
 Below, we list some strategies for computationally efficient inference.

 Adjusting the way how hyperparameters (*of random effects / GP models*) are chosen
 ----------------------------------------------------------------------------------